magnusson/magnusson.github.io/content/blog/what-remains-of-edith-finch/index.md

 ---
-title: 'What Remains of Edith Finch'
+title: 'What Remains of Edith Finch 💭'
 date: '2019-03-02'
 tag: 'Games'
 ---